eithan11/stringlines/README.md

 Set `direction` 0 for northbound 1 for southbound anything else for both.
 Some examples have this set already.

+Every train that doesn't end in one of the stations on the graph has it's end station stated at the of the line.
+You can change `textRotation` so that it doesn't disrupt the other lines on the graph.

 ## Background